plsuwu/plsuwu/src/content/posts/confusing-passwords.md

 // ...
 Welcome <?php echo $correctUsername; ?>.
 Since you've authenticated as an admin, here's the secret flag: <?php echo $flag; ?>`
 ```
->This could just as easily be replace with the opposite operation; something like `if not b'Login failed' in response`).

 In any case, this was the final exploit script: